 Completely worth it, though.

-1 1/2 lbs zucchini (about 3 medium), trimmed
+- 1 1/2 pounds zucchini (about 3 medium), trimmed

-3 medium garlic cloves, minced or pressed (about 1 T)
+- 3 medium garlic cloves, minced or pressed (about 1 T)

-2 medium anchovy fillets, rinsed and minced (or 1/2 tsp anchovy paste)
+- 2 medium anchovy fillets, rinsed and minced (or 1/2 tsp anchovy paste)

-1/4 tsp crushed red pepper flakes
+- 1/4 teaspoon crushed red pepper flakes

-Ground black pepper
+- Ground black pepper

 - Transfer the zucchini (in batches, if possible) to a clean kitchen towel and squeeze out the extra liquid.
 Seriously, squeeze until your hands hurt.
 Try to get as much water out of the zucchini as possible.
 It helps to squeeze it in smaller batches.

-Heat the oil in a large nonstick skillet over medium-high heat.
+- Heat the oil in a large nonstick skillet over medium-high heat.
 Add the garlic, anchovy, and red pepper flakes and cook, mashing the anchovies into the oil, about 30 seconds.

 1. Because I cook for little eaters, I only added a pinch of red pepper flakes.